 Yanagi Kiritsuke

-The Yanagi Kiritsuke is slightly heavier than the traditional Yanagi and has a sword-like tip.
-The weight of the knife is evenly distributed from the tip to the heel of the blade, which helps balance the length during use.
+The yanagi kiritsuke is a slightly heavier yanagi with a sword-like tip.
+Its weight is distributed evenly from tip to heel, which helps balance the length of the blade during long slicing strokes.
 View our selection of Yanagi Kiritsuke knives.

 Takobiki

-The Takobiki is a long slicing knife that was designed to slice paper-thin slices of fish for sashimi.
-Its blunt sharp tip is also useful for cutting the long tentacles of octopus.
-The Takobiki is longer and thinner than a Yanagi and can slice through an ingredient in long uninterrupted strokes, preserving the ingredient's freshness and integrity.
+The takobiki is a long slicing knife built to cut paper-thin slices of fish for sashimi.
+Its blunt, squared-off tip is also handy for cutting through the long tentacles of octopus.
+Longer and thinner than a yanagi, it slices through an ingredient in one continuous stroke.

 Sakimaru Takobiki

-The Sakimaru Takobiki combines the sword-like tip of the Yanagi Kiritsuke with the flat profile of a Takobiki.
-Its heavier weight is evenly distributed from tip to heel, and the blade is wider than a typical Takobiki, offering improved balance and control when slicing through sashimi or octopus.
+The sakimaru takobiki combines the sword-like tip of the yanagi kiritsuke with the flat profile of a takobiki.
+It's heavier and wider than a typical takobiki, with weight distributed evenly from tip to heel for balance when slicing sashimi or octopus.
 View our selection of Sakimaru Takobiki knives.

 Utility Knives

-Our utility knives are compact and nimble, great for everyday tasks like peeling, trimming, and prepping smaller ingredients.
-A reliable companion for both home cooks and professionals.
+Compact, nimble knives for everyday tasks like peeling, trimming, and prepping smaller ingredients.

 Petty